timlinux/nix-config/WHITEPAPER.md

 Integration Capabilities: Point out how well NixOS plays with other tools and technologies, especially in containerization and virtualization, which are pivotal in modern development environments.
 NixOS's ability to seamlessly integrate with Docker, for instance, can be a strong point in its favor.

 Community and Innovation: Mention the vibrant and innovative NixOS community, which is continually developing new solutions and improvements.
 This community not only ensures that NixOS stays at the cutting edge but also provides a resource for users seeking advice or collaboration.

-## Remote Management

-Bullet number one is remote management and maintenance and upgrading of machines.

-## Media creation

-## Work modalities that we can support

-* media workstation,
-* GIS workstation,
-* developer workstation,
-* administration workstation,
-* content creation for training
-* training workstation
-* administration user workstation
-* DevOps workstation.

-All of those are the different modalities you can support on the one platform.

-## Mac Users

-Mac Transition Strategy: Clearly outline the phased approach for transitioning Mac users to NixOS.
-This could include providing training and resources tailored for Mac users to get accustomed to NixOS gradually.
-Emphasize the long-term benefits of this switch, such as enhanced security, reduced variability, and the robust, unified environment that NixOS offers.

 ## After this